 CentraState Medical Center is an Advanced Primary Stroke Center with licensed certification from The Joint Commission and the New Jersey Department of Health and Senior Services.
-We are among an elite group of hospitals in New Jersey and across the country with a specially trained “Stroke Alert” response team with special training in caring for stroke patients.
+We are among an elite group of hospitals in New Jersey and across the country with a specially trained “Stroke Alert” response team, dedicated to providing expert care for stroke patients and facilitating stroke recovery.
 The team is available around the clock to assess patients immediately upon their arrival at the emergency department and initiate appropriate stroke treatment, which may include the administration of a “clot-busting” medication.

 CentraState Medical Center is an Advanced Primary Stroke Center with licensed certification from The Joint Commission and the New Jersey Department of Health and Senior Services.
 We are among an elite group of hospitals in New Jersey and across the country with a specially trained “Stroke Alert” response team.